 Connect those accounts with your site, by linking from your site to those accounts.
 Also, link back from those accounts to your site as well.

-Having Citations and Brand Mentions
+5.Have Citations and Brand Mentions

 It is an underestimated SEO factor that hardly anyone understands its potential.
 Google expressed the importance of linkless mentions (brand mentions) for SEO.